Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 In Java SE 13 you also have all the functions of the String class.

-Java 13 enhances the switch expression from version 12 with the yield keyword.
-You can use yield to return values from a switch expression.
+Java 13 improves the switch expression from version 12 with the yield keyword.
+With yield, values can be returned from a switch expression.

 Code - Improved switch expression from version 12 in Java SE 13